- Tree research:

-- Tree research - St. Mary’s University, NS Department of Natural Resources, local Joggins residents,and Victoria General Hospital (Halifax) are using medical technology (CAT scanning) to understand how bones become fossilised within, and are distributed throughout, the fossil trees of Joggins.
+- St. Mary’s University, NS Department of Natural Resources, local Joggins residents,and Victoria General Hospital (Halifax) are using medical technology (CT scanning) to understand how bones become fossilised within, and are distributed throughout, the fossil trees of Joggins.

 - Dendrochronology – the Mount Allison Dendrochronology Group has conducted research on dating the wood in the cliffs from the mines in order to get a more accurate date of when the first mines were built.
 See their recent paper here.